VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Experiments

-Figure~\ref{fig:std} shows the distribution of standard deviations in per-instance scores across 16 sampled outputs for each model, comparing original benchmarks with their variabilized counterparts in the VAR-MATH suite.
-The results indicate a consistent reduction in output variance under VAR-MATH evaluation, suggesting improved stability in performance measurement.
-This stabilization is particularly pronounced on the more challenging AIME24 benchmark, where conventional evaluation is often more susceptible to sampling-induced volatility.
+In Appendix~\ref{Apx:results}, Figure~\ref{fig:std} reports the distribution of standard deviations of the scores for 7B and 32B models on both the original and variabilized benchmarks.
+The result shows that VAR-MATH consistently reduces output variance, with the effect most evident on the more challenging AIME25 benchmark, where conventional single-instance evaluation is highly susceptible to sampling noise.

-The reduction in variance stems from VAR-MATH's core design: by evaluating each symbolic problem through multiple numeric instantiations and aggregating performance over them, the framework mitigates the influence of stochastic generation artifacts and outlier completions.
-This ensemble-like effect smooths out randomness in model behavior, yielding a more faithful estimate of reasoning competence. {Thus, VAR-MATH not only promotes robustness in evaluation, but also enhances interpretability by providing a more stable signal of a model's true mathematical capabilities.}
+This improvement derives from VAR-MATH's core design.
+By instantiating each symbolic problem multiple times and aggregating performance across variants, the framework dampens stochastic artifacts and outlier completions.
+Such ensemble-style averaging yields a more faithful estimate of reasoning ability and, with the incorporation of bootstrap methods to further stabilize estimates, provides a stable, interpretable signal of a model’s true mathematical competence.